Zolang/Zolang/README.md

 ## What is it?

-Zolang is a programming language theoretically transpilable to virtually any other programming language.
+Zolang is a programming language that serves as a code generation DSL and is as such theoretically transpilable to virtually any other programming language.

 Zolang does this by offloading code generation to its users through [Stencil (template language)](https://stencil.fuller.li/en/latest/) specification files.